tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I learned how to provide to the user a way to remove a file upload in html forms with javascript.
 I also started to use the middleware multer to use req.files in my backend.
 Now I can add any product in my project of an ecommerce.

 **Thoughts**: Today I got stuck in a problem with the middleware multer.
 I did an arrow function without return true.
 So the app didn't work and didn't send any error message.
 I stayed at least 1 hour to discover where the error was.
 But in the end, all ocurred well, I'm very happy!
 This situation taught me about arrow functions and I won't commit this error again.

+### Day 69 July 22, 2020

+**Today's Progress**: Today I learned about create procedures in postgresql.
+I created a trigger to update the timestamp every time the table updates.
+I also started to build the view page of the product in my ecommerce website.

+**Thoughts**: I stayed too much time trying to build a sql function when I should build in my backend.
+Learn about procedures was cool, but I don't wanna do this anymore hahaha.